bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-7.md

 But wait...based on one of the latest blog posts from Simon Cox (see below), I feel compelled to add a "Debugging" category.
 A quick panning exercise has unearthed a treasure trove of blog posts (some of which may already be in the database).
 Stay tuned...

 > This just in...There's now a [Debugging](/categories/debugging/) category.

-<div id="releases"></div>

-## Recent releases

-{% set itemType = "release" %}
-{% include 'partials/bundleitems.njk' %}

-## Posts from around the web since the last Bundle issue

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-Listed below are just a handful of the many sites built with Eleventy.
-All of this week's sites are from web developers and designers.
-Aleksandr has been particularly prolific and writes some of the best in-depth tutorials that I've come across.
-He covers a wide range of web development topics and he's always worth a read.

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}